 Australia is a leading donor to the major regional organisations in the Pacific.

 Australian support comprises both core funding and assessed member contributions as well as additional funding for specific programs delivered by the organisations.
 In 2015, Australia contributed approximately 37% of the budget for the Pacific Islands Forum Secretariat (PIFS) and 28% of the budget for the Pacific Community (SPC).

-Australia has signed Partnership Agreements with the key regional bodies, which set out our shared visions for cooperation and integration.
+Australia has signed Partnership Arrangements with the key regional bodies, which set out our shared visions for cooperation and integration.

 Further information on Australia’s development assistance in the Pacific